 [Read related article: Laptop Buying Guide for Small Business]

 Manufacturers typically refurbish their own products.
 To do so, they usually look at any current damage, figure out what to add and replace, disassemble the product, and run tests.
 After reassembly, your product should work like new.

 Benefits of using refurbished technology

 The biggest advantage to buying refurbished technology is price.
 Bob Herman, co-founder and president of IT Tropolis, said that he helps his customers save by pairing them with refurbished technology.

 “I often give my customers the option of refurbished equipment versus new,” he said, “and approximately 75 percent of the time, customers will choose refurbished for the cost savings as long as they feel comfortable they’ll receive the same level of warranty support.”

-Dell offers its Latitude E6420 with a 2.5-GHz Core i5 processor for only $269.
+Dell offers its Latitude E6420 with a 2.5 GHz Core i5 processor for only $269.
 While this is an older model, the reduced price and guarantee from the Dell team could be ideal for businesses needing to purchase multiple computers.
-When it originally went up for sale six years ago, it would have cost you $1,788 apiece.
+When it originally went up for sale six years ago, it would have cost you $1,788.

-One more perk of purchasing refurbished technology is helping the environment.
+One more perk of purchasing refurbished technology is helping the environment and improving your business sustainability.
 By using a refurbished laptop or desktop, you’re keeping technology out of landfills or other recycling centers.
 Herman said that he and his customers enjoy the small impact they can have on the environment by using refurbished technology.

 The major con that business owners face when buying technology is the question of reliability.
 It’s crucial to get a warranty when purchasing refurbished technology in case the manufacturer’s guarantee doesn’t hold up.
 Reliability problems are something that business owners could have to deal with if they buy preowned technology.